lint3/jbike/readme.md

 - Improve my bike maintenance and repair skills
 - Improve my own fitness
 - Improve my carbon footprint
+- Fun

 - Visualize using [derive](https://erik.github.io/derive/)
-- Combine each month using [viking](https://github.com/viking-gps/viking)
+- Combine each month using [viking](https://github.com/viking-gps/viking) since the above has a bug where it doesn't handle large numbers of files very well